jkit/lab/Alex.md

 `tucsonArizona`
 hello i am coffee :smiling_imp:

 Hello Alex I am writing from Atom!! :)

+Did you know our machines can talk to each other?